Michaelvll/MWCompiler/README.md

 ## Target

-This Compiler is aimed for translating *Mx* program into x64-nasm code, which can be linked by gcc and executed on linux.
+* This compiler is aimed for translating *Mx* program into x64-nasm code, which can be linked by gcc and executed on linux.

-The language feature of *Mx* is shown in the [M_language_manual](./MxDescribe/M_language_manual.pdf).
+* The language feature of *Mx* is shown in the [M_language_manual](./MxDescribe/M_language_manual.pdf).
 And the compiler is for this specific language.

 ## Prerequest